 The paper is organized as follows.
 In the rest of this section we give an informal description of its contents.
 In the next section we define the digraph $G(\Phi)$.
 We shall see that some natural conditions on $\Phi(x,y)$ (such as $\Phi(x,y)$ to be radical, $\Phi(u,y) \neq 0$ for all $u \in \mathbb{C}$, etc.) can be assumed.
 Polynomials satisfying such conditions are called standard polynomials.
 If $\Phi(x,y)$ is a standard polynomial, then $G(\Phi)$ has only a finite number of loops and multiple arcs.
-Moreover, all vertices have finite indegree and all of them, but a finite number, have the same indegree; analogously for outdegrees.
-The components (resp. strong components) of $G(\Phi)$ containing these vertices, multiple arcs and loops are called singular components (resp. singular strong components).
+Moreover, all vertices have finite indegree and and all of them, but a finite number, have the same indegree; analogously for outdegrees.
+The components (resp. weakly components) of $G(\Phi)$ containing these vertices, multiple arcs and loops are called singular components (resp. singular weakly components).

-In Section 3 we show that every finite strongly connected d-regular digraph is isomorphic to a strong component of $G(\Phi)$ for an appropriate $\Phi(x,y)$.
-Nevertheless, the construction produces an infinite component.
-A digraph is called polynomial if it is isomorphic to $G(\Phi)$ or to a non singular component of $G(\Phi)$.
+In Section 3 we show that every finite d-regular digraph is isomorphic to a component of $G(\Phi)$ for an appropriate $\Phi(x,y)$.
+Nevertheless, the construction produces an infinite weakly component.
+The interesting cases arise when components and weakly components have the same set of vertices.
+A digraph is called polynomial if it is isomorphic to $G(\Phi)$ or to a non singular component $\vec{G}(\Phi,u)$ with the same set of vertices as $G(\Phi,u)$.

 In Section 4 we will see that Cayley digraphs on the additive and multiplicative groups of \mathbb{C} are polynomial and we give the corresponding polynomial $\Phi(x,y)$.
-This implies that directed and undirected cycles, finite complete graphs K_d , finite bipartite complete graphs $K{d,d}$ and, in general, circulant digraphs are polynomial.
+This implies that directed and undirected cycles, finite complete graphs, finite bipartite complete graphs $K{d,d}$ and, in general, circulant digraphs are polynomial.

 In Section 5 we study polynomials of partial degree one in each indeterminate.
-It is shown that all non-singular components are isomorphic, and a characterization of polynomials of partial degree one which give directed n-cycles as non-singular components is given, as well as those giving infinite directed paths.
+It is shown that all non-singular components are isomorphic, and a characterization of polynomials of partial degree one which give n-cycles as non-singular components is given, as well as those giving infinite paths.
 By relating these polynomials to the group of linear fractional transformations, we prove that Cayley digraphs on dihedral groups and on the groups of symmetries of regular polyhedra are polynomial.

-In Section 6 we consider symmetric polynomials of total degree 2.
+Finally, we consider symmetric polynomials of total degree 2.
 In this case the structure of $G(\Phi)$ is also completely determined.
-In particular, all non-singular components are isomorphic.